Jeremy Borash: Total Nonstop Action Wrestling / Impact Wrestling (2002–2018)

 In April 2007, Borash launched TNA Today on TNAWrestling.com, a show he hosted from the TNA corporate offices.

-In early 2008, Borash announced that Samoa Joe was voted the MVP of TNA.
+In early 2008, he announced that Samoa Joe was voted the MVP of TNA.
 Joe then attacked Borash, thus (kayfabe) injuring him, which resulted in Borash wearing a neck brace on television.
 Borash has gone on to become the host of Internet-based TNA Spin Cycle which aired on TNA's YouTube channel.
 On January 17, 2010, at Genesis new executive producer Eric Bischoff took Borash off television.
 After Mick Foley agreed to work with Bischoff, Borash was brought back as the backstage interviewer on February 14 at Against All Odds.
-At Sacrifice, Borash was made the new ring announcer.
-On June 14, 2010, Borash began working as the lead play-by-play commentator for TNA Xplosion.
-He also worked as the color commentator beside Mike Tenay on July 10, 2011, at the Destination X pay-per-view.
-On October 25, 2012, Borash and the debuting Todd Keneley began working as the announce team for the first hour of impact!. from June 12 edition of TNA Xplosion he started commentating with Mike Tenay.
-In 2012, along with Tenay, he was there for his 10th year with the company.
-Borash assumed duties as TNA Wrestling's Director of Social Media, and took over the company's marketing online.
-Borash also was given the role as Executive Producer of the UK's Challenge TV exclusive British Boot Camp, a reality show featuring four aspiring UK wrestlers competing for a TNA contract.
+At Sacrifice, Borash he was made the ring announcer.
+On June 14, 2010, he began working as the lead play-by-play commentator for TNA Xplosion.
+He worked as the color commentator beside Mike Tenay on July 10, 2011, at the Destination X pay-per-view.
+On October 25, 2012, Borash and Todd Keneley, in his debut, working as the announcers for the first hour of impact!.
+In TNA Xplosion on June 12, he was a commentator with Mike Tenay.
+Borash assumed duties as TNA Wrestling's director of Social Media and took over marketing online for the company.
+He was the executive producer of the UK's Challenge TV exclusive British Boot Camp, a reality show featuring four aspiring U.K. wrestlers competing for a TNA contract.
 While interviewing Ethan Carter III, Borash was engaged in a feud with him after he interfered to help Rockstar Spud.
-While Carter and his bodyguard Tyrus tried to head shave the head of Spud but due to interference of Borash, that attempt was failed.
+While Carter and his bodyguard Tyrus tried to shave Spud's head but due to interference of Borash, the attempt was failed.
 Rather than shaving Spud, Carter and Tyrus decided to shave Borash.
-This event caused an alliance with Spud and Borash, with Borash saving Spud numerous other times from getting his head shaved.
-Ken Anderson and Mandrews would also start to help Spud as well.
-On the February 20 episode of Impact Wrestling, Borash, Anderson, Mandrews and Spud made an attempt to shave Carter's head but Tyrus saved him.
-Tyrus, instead got shaved by Spud.
+That caused an alliance with Spud and Borash, with Borash saving Spud numerous other times from getting his head shaved.
+Ken Anderson and Mandrews began to help Spud as well.
+On February 20 on Impact Wrestling, Borash, Anderson, Mandrews and Spud made an attempt to shave Carter's head but Tyrus saved him.
+Tyrus, got shaved by Spud.